rcannood/GillespieSSA/cran-comments.md

-One of our lab's project is closely related to this package.
+One of our lab's projects is closely related to this package.
 As such, I would like to provide custody to this package in order to ensure it is well maintained over time.

-Current improvements are simply refactorisations in order to update the code to modern R standards.

-Future improvements include:

-* Major speed-ups due to the way code is currently evaluated at run-time.
-* Avoid using the environment of `ssa.run()` in order to store the algorithms state vector.

-These improvements will be made whilst keeping the interface of the package fixed as not to break legacy users.
+Special care will be taken to ensure the interface of the package remains the unchanged, as not to break the package for legacy users.

+## List of changes
+* DOCUMENTATION: Documentation was roxygenised and markdownised.

+* DOCUMENTATION: Port demo's to vignettes.

+* DOCUMENTATION: Added NEWS and README.

+* DOCUMENTATION: Remove \dontrun's from examples.

+* MINOR CHANGE: Many functions were refactorised in order to clean up the code.

+* MINOR CHANGE: Functions which are marked "Not intended to be invoked stand alone." are no longer being exported.

+* BUG FIX: Fix warning and potential error in OTL.

 ## Test environments
 * local Fedora install, R 3.6.0